HBKEngineering/dokku-ansible/README.md

   ansible-playbook -i inventory/ec2.py deploy.yml -e "region=us-east" --private-key keys/example_key.pem
   ```
   Note you may need to wait 1 min for the inventory cache to clear or you can run ```python inventory/ec2.py --refresh-cache``` first
-5. Use the AWS console to get the DNS name of the load balancer and open it your browser

 Initial set up